dnanexus/dx_app_builder/tarball_app_builder/Readme.md

 **This is a low-level app.
-Consider using \"dx build --app --remote\" instead, which calls this app internally.**
+Consider using "dx build --app --remote" instead, which calls this app internally.**

 Builds your app from a .tar.gz File object.